quinfpunk/Generate_novel_abstracts/README.md

 └── README.md
 ```

-## Project Objectives
+## Project Objective
+The primary objective is to create entirely new paper nodes in the citation network:
+1. Predict the number of citation links for a new paper node
-- Predict potential citation links between academic papers using graph structural information
+2. Predict specific papers the new node should link to based on graph structural information
+3. Combine embeddings from the selected links to create a representation of the new paper
-- Generate new paper abstracts based on the predicted citation network
+4. Generate an abstract for this new paper based on the combined embeddings
-- Create a system that can both predict the number of links and determine which specific links to form
+5. Store the new node with its abstract and citation links in the graph

 ## Data Processing Pipeline